Sdztrk/SASS-Website/readme.md

 ## Preparing Website

-I created this webpage with using HTML,CSS and SASS together.
+I created this webpage with using HTML and Scss.

 ## Overview